 ; BR corner offset -50x and -75y

-The hotspot offset value mentioned above is not directly affected by the size of the target screen/window, but will instead be multiplied by a global UI Scale value.
-Some size-related properties that only have a single value, such as BorderSize, TitleHeight, and FontSize, are also multiplied by this global UI Scale value.
+Hotspot offset values are not directly affected by the size of the target screen/window like the hotspot anchor is, but will instead be multiplied by a global UI Scale value.
+Size-related properties, such as ItemSize, BorderSize, FontSize, TitleHeight, and the above HotspotSizes, are also multiplied by this global UI Scale value.
 The initial value for this can be configured by setting the [System] property UIScale=, which defaults to 100% if undefined.

 For games that adjust their own UI scale automatically according to window size, such as Pantheon, set the [System] property UIScaleBaseHeight= to a default value like =1080.
 The app will then compare the actual window height to this value and multiply the UIScale property by the difference.
-For example, with it set to 1080 but the game window being 4K (2,160 height), UIScale will be multiplied by 2.0 (2160 / 1080 = 2.0).
+For example, with this property set to 1080 but the game window being 4K (2,160 height), the specified UIScale will automatically be multiplied by 2.0 (2160 / 1080 = 2.0).

 The UI Layout Editor can be accessed from the Edit menu of the main app window, or by adding a =Edit UI Layout command to a button or menu in your profile somewhere.

-This option will bring up a dialog listing all the components found in your profile that can be repositioned.
+This option will bring up a dialog listing all the hotspots (and some other positions such as Menus) found in your profile that can be repositioned.
 Select one and click the Reposition button.
-You can then see a visual indicator of the position in question overlayed over the game (and any HUD elements from this app), to see how they line up.
+You can then see a visual indicator of the position in question overlayed over the game (and any menus from this app), to see how they line up.
 A pop-up dialog will also appear showing the actual values from the .ini file.
 You can use the buttons and edit fields in that dialog to move the item, or just drag it around directly on the screen with a mouse.
 The game and app will continue running while you are doing this, to allow checking the position against different in-game menus and such.
 Simply click OK in the dialog box when done positioning the item to save the change to your profile .ini file automatically.

 Note that you can not add or remove hotspots or anything else with this editor, only change positions (and size and alignment in some cases).
 You will need to edit the .ini file manually to add or remove anything.